Daedalus359/eecs_589_baxter_reactive_teleop/haptic_feedback/README.md

 	rosrun sound_play say.py "hello world"

 If everything is working, you should hear "hello world" said through the speakers.
 Please note that some TCP/IP error occasionally causes soundplay_node to require a restart.
+The whole system is also troublesome.
+Restarting the robot and the computer being used often helps.

 Next, you can execute the following command: